x-square/analytics/23-07-research-terms.md

 - **Association** simply indicates that two variables are related in some way without specifying the strength or direction.
 - **Dependence** occurs when one variable **independent** influences another variable **dependent**.
 - **Independence** indicates two variables are not statistically related and have no influence on each other.
-- **Causality** is a specific type of statistical relationship where **one variable directly influences another and not the other way round**.
+- **Causality** or **cause-and-effect** is a specific type of statistical relationship where **one variable directly influences another and not the other way round**.
 Establishing strong evidence for causality requires more than just observing a correlation or association.
 Researchers typically conduct experiments to control variables and isolate the potential cause.

 ## Investigative direction